ramamilaneh/swift-StarWarsTrek-lab-ios-0916/README.md

 ---

 Lets go back to the `starWarsCharacterChosen(_:)` function you created above.
 It's time to implement it now.
 The parameter name we can work with here is called `sender` which is of type `UITapGestureRecognizer`.
 Whenever a Star Wars `UIImageView` is tapped, this function is called and the `UITapGestureRecognizer` object associated with that tapped `UIImageView` is passed into this function as an argument.
-How can we access the `UIView` instance (in this case, we have more detail--meaning it's a `UIImageView` instance that's associated with this `UITapGestureRecognizer` instance).
+How can we access the `UIView` instance (in this case, we have more detail—-meaning it's a `UIImageView` instance that's associated with this `UITapGestureRecognizer` instance).
 Any `UITapGestureRecognizer` instance has access to the following stored property. `view`.

 `sender.view` is how we can access the `UIView` instance associated with this `UITapGestureRecognizer`.
 But like I said, it's not a `UIView` instance, more specifically it's a `UIImageView`.
 So in order to grab access to the `UIImageView` instance associated with the `UITapGestureRecognizer` object, we need to type in the following code: